RiteshKhan/ampHmat/README.md

 # Adaptive mixed precision hybrid hierarchical matrices

 ## Introduction
 Hierarchical matrices [3] are multilevel block low-rank representations of dense matrices that arise from BEM and kernel methods.
 Hierarchical matrices are constructed based on various admissibility conditions, such as standard admissibility condition and weak admissibility condition.
-We present a novel hybrid admissibility condition in [1].
+We present hybrid hierarchical matrices in [1].
 Hybrid hierarchical matrices are based on a *hybrid* admissibility condition: the standard admissibility condition is used at the coarser level of the hierarchy, and the weak admissibility condition is used at the finer level of the hierarchy.
-We also present an adaptive mixed precision representation of it.
+We show that the admissible blocks can be represented in low precision and present an adaptive mixed precision representation of hybrid hierarchical matrices.

 A related work on HODLR matrices can be found in [2].